jvalegre/robert/docs/Examples/full_workflow/smiles_workflow.rst

 .. warning::

-   This workflow is not available in Windows since xTB is only compatible with macOS and Linux!
+   This workflow is not available in Windows because xTB is **only compatible with macOS and Linux!**

 Executing the job
 +++++++++++++++++